-Supporting Clauses: 3.2.2.1, 3.2.2.2, 3.2.2.3, 3.2.2.4, 3.2.2.5 Important ause 3.2.2.5 are n ew to IRFM Standar d v2.0 and are scored separately Note: in Appendix 2.
-Clause ~ n-target commercial stocks, is Guidance: prohibited.
+Supporting Clauses: 3.2.2.1, 3.2.2.2, 3.2.2.3, 3.2.2.4, 3.2.2.5 Important Note: Clause 3.2.2.4 and Clain Appendix 2.
+Clause 3.2.2.4 and Clause 3.2.2.5 are new to IRFM Standard v2.0 and are scored separately Clause Guidance: Discarding, including discarding of catches from non-target commercial stocks, is prohibited.
 Where relevant, appropriate steps shall be taken to avoid, minimize or mitigate encounters with seabirds and marine mammals.
 Accordingly, non-target catches, including discards, of stocks other than the "stock under consideration" should not threaten these non-target stocks with serious risk of extinction; if serious risks of extinction arise, effective remedial action shall be taken.
-Evidence Rating: Low 🗌 Mediu ım 🗌 High 🗹 Non-conformance: Critical Major 🗌 Minor 🗌 None 🗸
+Evidence Rating: Low 🗌 Medium High High 🗹 Non- conformance: Critical 🗌 Major 🗌 Minor 🗌 None 🗹